-Spring is definitely here!
+Autumn is definitely here!

-Hopefully, like me, you’ve been supplementing throughout the winter months, but even though the sun and warmth is returning, here’s why you need to continue with that vitamin D supplement a little while longer.
+Hopefully, like me, you will be supplementing with Vitamin D throughout the winter months but here’s why you might want to think about starting with that vitamin D supplement a little sooner.

 It’s all in the angle

-So how can we know when the sun is at an optimal angle for us to effectively synthesise this pro hormone?
+So, how can we know when the sun is at an optimal angle for us to effectively synthesise this pro hormone?
 Well, luckily you don’t need to do a daily calculation, you just need to look at your shadow!

-As a general rule of thumb, if your shadow shorter than you (or indeed any object) then you should be able to synthesise vitamin D (cloud cover and pollution will of course affect this somewhat).
+As a general rule of thumb, if your shadow is shorter than you (or indeed any object) then you should be able to synthesise vitamin D (cloud cover and pollution will of course affect this somewhat).
 If your shadow exceeds your height, then there is significantly less UVB in the sun's rays, a greater amount of the more damaging UVA rays and vitamin D will not be synthesised.⠀

 Here’s a handy diagram to help you visualise this: